Falkland Islands Government Aviation Service: History

-In 1953 FIGAS received its first de Havilland Canada DHC-2 Beaver aircraft.
+In 1953, FIGAS received its first de Havilland Canada DHC-2 Beaver aircraft.
 The Beaver became the mainstay of FIGAS's operations and the only type operated from 1956 to 1979, with a total of seven Beavers, all floatplanes, purchased, although only two were ever operated at any one time.
 In 1979, it chose the Britten-Norman Islander, to be flown as landplanes from the numerous grass airstrips on the Islands to replace the Beaver, purchasing its first Islander that year.

 In April 1982, the Falkland Islands were invaded by Argentina.
 FIGAS's aircraft were seized by Argentine forces, and were damaged beyond repair by British air and artillery bombardment during the campaign to retake the Falklands, leaving FIGAS without aircraft.
 An ex-Argentine Army Aviation Bell UH-1 Huey helicopter was briefly operated by FIGAS after the war, but the poor condition of the helicopter and the high cost to certify the Huey as a civil aircraft and operate it resulted in plans to continue using the helicopter being abandoned.

 FIGAS purchased another Beaver late in 1982, and two Islanders in 1983, allowing operations to be restarted.
 The Beaver was retired in 1985, with a third Islander acquired in 1986, another in 1987 and another in 1989.
 Two more, one equipped for fisheries patrol missions, were received in 1990, with its latest Islander purchased in 1992.
 The fleet then totalled five, having sold one and had two damaged beyond repair.

 Another aircraft was severely damaged in 2018.
 In 2019, FIGAS ordered two new Islanders, one for delivery in 2019 and the second in 2020.

 Fleet

-FIGAS operates 5 Britten-Norman Islanders.
-Four are used for passenger transport and one is used for maritime patrol.
+FIGAS operates five Britten-Norman BN-2 Islanders.
+Four are used for passenger transport, and one is used for maritime patrol.